wdiazux/harvest-sheet/README.md

 1. Sets up logging with timestamps
 2. Loads environment variables from Docker (uses `/app/.env` as a fallback if available)
 3. Counts all user prefixes in the environment
-4. Runs the Python script once with the `--all-users` flag to process all users in a single execution
+4. Runs the Python script to process all detected users in a single execution
 5. Generates detailed logs in the `/app/logs/` directory

 The wrapper script uses Rich for enhanced terminal output and provides detailed progress information during execution.